onikaChorba/myPortfolio/README.md

 This ensures that the site is available to users worldwide and can be accessed from any device with an internet connection.

+### 🪢 using canvas to create animations

+Using canvas to create animations is a powerful technique that can add an engaging and interactive element to a website.
+Methods of React was utilized to update the canvas in response to user input or changes in the application's data.